RedHatInsights/frontend-components/packages/docs/pages/chrome/chrome-api.md

 Register custom federated module to chrome modules library.

 <Alert className="pf-u-mb-sm pf-u-mt-sm" variant="info" isInline title="Not required for any chrome 2 application module">
-  If the application already migrated to chrome 2, this is not necessary.
-Chrome 2 includes all federated modules from chrome migrated applications by default.
+  If the application is already migrated to chrome 2, this is not necessary.
+Chrome 2 includes all federated modules from chrome-migrated applications by default.
 </Alert>

 ```tsx